peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Linked lists provide a flexible and efficient way to manage dynamic collections of data, making them suitable for various applications in computer science and software engineering.

 ### Graph Data Structure inn Python
 A graph is a mathematical structure that consists of a set of vertices (also called nodes) and a set of edges (also called arcs) that connect pairs of vertices.
 Graphs are widely used to represent relationships between objects, such as networks, social connections, web pages, and more.
 In Python, graphs can be implemented using various data structures, such as adjacency lists or adjacency matrices.
-Here's a detailed overview of graphs in Python with extensive examples:
+Here has a detailed overview of graphs in Python with extensive examples:

 ### Graph Representation: